lballabio/quantlib-old/QuantLib-SWIG/Python/README.txt

     python setup.py install
 respectively.

+The build step requires that the QuantLib headers and library can be found by the compiler.
+On Unix-like platforms, this should already hold if you ran "make install" from your QuantLib directory.
+On the Windows platform, this can be achieved by defining a QL_DIR environment variable pointing to your QuantLib directory (e.g., "C:\Lib\QuantLib".)

-The install step above might require superuser privileges.
+The install step might require superuser privileges.
 An alternate install location can be specified with the command:
     python setup.py install --prefix=/home/johndoe

-The test suite is implemented on top of the PyUnit framework, which is also included in the Python standard library.
+The test suite is implemented on top of the PyUnit framework, which is included in the Python standard library.